Skip to main content

 You can deactivate the subscription by toggling the button

-But if you want a separate bill for each subscription, then you will create a different subscription group for each subscription.
-Then, the number of subscription groups will be equal to the number of bills generated.
+A billing account means multiple subscriptions are combined into one single bill.
+But if you want a separate bill for each subscription, then you will create a different billing account for each subscription.
+Then, the number of billing accounts will be equal to the number of bills generated.
+Otherwise, by default, all subscriptions inside one billing account will generate only one combined bill.